How Carrying Heavy Backpacks Affects Neck Alignment?

 While this article does not offer solutions, it should serve as a wake-up call for anyone who thinks neck pain is a trivial matter.

-Learning the art to correct bad neck posture at home is the need of the hour.
+Learning the best forward head posture fix at home is undoubtedly the need of the hour.

 So, the next time you load up your backpack with everything but the kitchen sink, think about what your neck is going through.